softwareconstruction240/softwareconstruction/instruction/interfaces-abstract-classes/interfaces-and-abstract-classes.md

 ## instanceof

 Polymorphism is great because it makes it so code only needs to know about the provided interface.
 For example, if you want to have a list that can contain any type of object that extends the `Object` class, it can safely ignore the fact that those objects are also things like String, Integer, Person, or Map classes.
 However, sometimes you need to know if an object is of a specific type so that you can use it in different ways.
-This is where the `instanceof` operator comes in handy. `instanceof` will return true, if the provided variable is of the given type.
+This is where the `instanceof` operator comes in handy. `instanceof` will return true, if the provided variable is of the given type (including if it extends or implements it).
 A simple example of its use is demonstrated with a test to see if a string literal is an instance of type `String`.

 ```java
 if ("I am a string" instanceof String) {